 Silwood, Sovereigns & a Spa

-Much of this area was open heath and woodland frequented by bandits who preyed on travellers moving west from London, as well as out of Windsor.
+Much of this area was certainly open heath and woodland frequented by bandits who preyed on travellers moving west from London, as well as those leaving Windsor.
 The parish register contains the following entry:

-Sunninghill began to grow as a village during the 18th century due partly to the popularity of Ascot Races, but largely because of the chalybeate spa at the Wells Inn (now a pan-Asian Restaurant).
-Since the discovery of the health-giving spring there the previous century, it was one of the places to be seen among the Society People from Windsor.
-In its heyday, it was as popular as Bath or Tunbridge Wells, but its clientele were much more exclusive and it was even frequented by Royalty.
-More widespread expansion occured after the building of of the railway station in 1856.
+Sunninghill began to expand as a village down the west side of Sunninghill Road on Saltershill during the early 19th century.
+The school was founded in 1818 next to the smithy and things expanded from there.
+This was due partly to the popularity of nearby Ascot Races, but largely because of the chalybeate spa at the old Wells Inn (now a pan-Asian restaurant).
+Since the discovery of the health-giving spring there the previous century, it was one of the prime places to be seen for Windsor’s high society.
+In its heyday, it was as popular as Bath or Tunbridge Wells, but its clientele was much more exclusive and it was even frequented by Royalty.

 Read more history ofSunninghill and other settlements in the parish in David Nash Ford's book, 'East Berkshire Town and Village Histories'.

 |© Nash Ford Publishing 2005; Revised 2020; revised 2018.
 All Rights Reserved.|